title-development/improver/provisioning/README.md

 ```bash
 mvn s3-upload:s3-upload@configs-deploy -Daws.profile=deploy -pl improver,provisioning
 ```
-That will upload [application-secured.properties](../improver/src/main/resources/application-secured.properties) into `s3://improver/configs/$ENVIRONMENT/application-secured.properties`, which will be used by bitbucket to retrieve all necessary information for its jobs run.
+That will upload [application-secured.properties](../improver/src/main/resources/application-secured.properties) into `s3://improver/configs/$ENVIRONMENT/application-secured.properties`,
-And will upload cloud formation stacks for VPC and ECS creation.
+ which **will be used by bitbucket to retrieve all necessary information for next jobs run ( VPC and ECS cloud formation stacks creation or update)**.

 NOTES:
 - aws.profile=$AWS_PROFILE is necessary when you have other profile with deployment permissions(see [AWS credentials file example with multiple AWS profiles](#aws-credentials-file-example-with-multiple-aws-profiles))